RaphaelaPrammer/Ironhack-Front-End-Mid-Term-Project/readme.md

 Goals:

-- HTML Structure Landing Page
+- [x] HTML Structure Landing Page
-- HTML Structure Contact Us Page
+- [x] HTML Structure Contact Us Page
-- CSS Landing Page
+- [x] CSS Landing Page
-- CSS Contact us Page
+- [x] CSS Contact us Page

-Doing/ Work in Progress:

--
--
--

-Done:

--
--
--

 Difficulties:

--
--
+- structuring the html already in a good way for CSS
+- divs in divs in divs in divs - overview and descriptive names for classes
+- find common behaviors of parts/sections for sharing classes. --> can be improved for this page!!!!
+- !!
+Contact Form Problem with the split row with phone and email!!!

 ### **Day 3: Wednesday 23/11/2022**

 Goals:

+- [ ] Responsive Design Landing Page
-- CSS Responsive Design
+- [ ] Responsive Design Contact US Page
+- [ ] HTML Template Projects
-- JS Fetch GET for Recent Projects
+- [ ] CSS Template Projects
-- JS Fetch POST for Contact Us Form
-- HTML + CSS + Responsive D. for 3 Project Pages

-Doing/ Work in Progress:

--
--
--

-Done:

--
--
--
+- [ ] Responsive Design Template Projects

 Difficulties: